Best family cell phone plan in 2026

 We’ll help you find the best family cell phone plan with unlimited data

-There's something else to keep in mind when looking for the best family cell phone plans: unlimited data is the way to go more often than not.
-That way, you don't have to worry about running out of data when you're all sharing one big pool.
+Generally, unlimited data is the way to go for families.
+You don't have to worry about running out of data when you're all sharing one big pool.
 Instead, everyone covered by the plan gets the data they need each month.
+And it's a bonus if a carrier lets you mix and match plans at different prices, so that parents enjoy faster data speeds while kids make do with a cheaper, more bare-bones option.

-For this picks, we're going to look at plans that cover families of four, though below, you'll also find what two lines on a plan will cost you each month.
+Our highlighted plans that cover families of four, though below, you'll also find what two lines on a plan will cost you each month.
 Families of four can expect to pay between $120 to $220 a month for four lines from the major wireless carriers.
-Certain promotions can drive that cost down, particularly when carriers waive the cost of an extra line.
 Plans on the lower end of that range tend to have fewer perks — hotspot data, complementary streaming services, and more — so take that into consideration when making your choice.

 The best family cell phone plan overall